swapnilpatil3/internship-learning-journal-sample/Module-04-Data-Sourcing/Learning.md

 This module provided a strong understanding of how data is collected and prepared for analysis in real-world scenarios.
 Learning different data sourcing techniques has improved my ability to gather datasets from various platforms and prepare them for further processing.

-Overall, this module strengthened my understanding of the **initial stages of the data science pipeline**, which are critical for building accurate and meaningful data-driven solutions.
+Overall, this module strengthened my understanding of the **initial stages of the data science pipeline**, which are critical for building accurate and meaningful data-driven solutions